Open Science in the Netherlands

 The Netherlands held the Presidency of the Council of the European Union from January to June 2016.
 In April 2016 a conference on Open Science was held in Amsterdam.
 In the context of this conference the Academy published "Opening the book on open access" containing interviews with reserachers about open access publishing.

-All information on Open Access in the Netherlands can be found on www.openaccess.nl.
+All information on Open Access/Science in the Netherlands can be found on www.openaccess.nl.

 Contributors Contact Details